 (2) Lascar Volcano (led by Felipe Aguilera) on Sept.
 5.

 If you have a preference for only one of the two excursions on Sept.
 5 and need to leave early on Sept.
 8, please let us know as soon as possible.

-We will make every attempt to provide young scientists, in particular from Latin American countries, with travel support.
+Early Career Scientist Support : We will make every attempt to provide Early Career scientists from Latin American countries with travel support.
 If you need financial support please apply here (Travel Support).